 On the Home Depot website, Royal Sovereign 3 tab shingles have earned a 4.3/5 rating, 83% positive reviews and customers recommending this product.
 Timberline HD Weathered Wood has a 4.5/5 rating and 79% positive reviews.

-Of the homeowners that complain about their GAF roof, the primary one is about warranty.
+Of the homeowners that complain about their GAF roof, the primary issue is about warranty.
 Here is the typical scenario: a relatively new roof under 2-3 years old suddenly starts to leak.
 The roofer tells the owner to call GAF.
 The company asks for paperwork, roof photos and specific proof that it was their product that failed, as opposed to other external causes.
 At the end, the claim is denied and the homeowner has to pay for repair or complete replacement.

-As frustrating as this may be, claim are most often denied because its generally NOT the material itself that is defective.
+As frustrating as this may be, claims are most often denied because its generally NOT the material itself that is defective.
 There is usually a combination of factors, and poor workmanship is the culprit 9 out of 10 times.

 Other complaints were about shingles not sealing down, granular loss and Lifetime shingles not lasting as long as expected.
 Some people failed to transfer the warranty from the original homeowner and were very angry that GAF didn’t want to honor their claim.

 While the majority of roofers like to suggest GAF and install it for their clients, many agree that customer service could be much better.
-As one roofer put it “Terrible customer service and they do not stand behind their product.
+As one contractor put it “Terrible customer service and they do not stand behind their product.
 They hope you just go away.” (source: http://www.roof.info/shingles/reviews/gaf/4/)

 Once you start reading roofing reviews, you will find very conflicting opinions about shingle brands, and that includes GAF.
 Many homeowners, contractors and inspectors love their products and swear by them, while others hate them and would never install them.